satishsingh21/graphQl-demo/README.md

         author: [User]!
     }
 ```

-4. Resolver -  A resolver is a function that resolves a value for a type or field in a schema.
+4. Resolver -  A resolver is a function that **resolves a value for a type or field in a schema**.
 When the server receives a query (or mutation), it will call all the functions for the fields that are specified in the query’s payload.
 It thus resolves the query and is able to retrieve the correct data for each field.

 To better understand resolvers, you need to know how queries are executed.
 Every GraphQL query goes through three phases.
 Queries are parsed, validated and executed.